-With her notoriously exquisite writing style and reputation as a “rich noticer of strange things” (Colm Toibin), Tillman frankly describes the unexpected, heartbreaking, and frustrating years of caring for a dying parent.
+In Tillman’s celebrated style and as a “rich noticer of strange things” (Colm Tóibín), she describes, without flinching, the unexpected, heartbreaking, and anxious eleven years of caring for a sick parent.

-Mothercare is at once a cautionary tale and a reverential invitation for any caretaker who can relate to suddenly becoming responsible for the life management practices of a parent, loved or not.
+MOTHERCARE is both a cautionary tale and sympathetic guidance for anyone who suddenly becomes a caregiver.
 This story may be helpful, informative, consoling, or upsetting, but it never fails to underscore how impossible it is to get the job done completely right.